 This type of flexibility gives everyone the space to be who they are—and people feel most appreciated when they get to celebrate in a way that fills their cup.
 Here are a few questions you can ask yourself to evaluate your program:

-If you’re not sure how inclusive your program is, here are a few questions to get the wheels turning:
+If you’re not sure how inclusive your remote employee recognition ideas or gifts are, here are a few questions to get the wheels turning:

 Equity is about recognizing that everyone has different needs, experiences, and opportunities and finding ways to accommodate those to the best of your ability.
 Ask yourself the following questions to create an equitable recognition program.